hongkai-wei/hongkai-wei.github.io/_pages/about.md

 # 🔥 News
-- *2026.04*: &nbsp;🎉🎉 One Co-First Author paper accpeted by ESWA Journal!
+- *2026.05*: &nbsp;🎉🎉 One Co-First Author paper accpeted by Information Fusion!
 (Congrats Keyu)
+- *2026.04*: &nbsp;🎉🎉 One Co-First Author paper accpeted by Expert Systems With Applications (ESWA)!
+(Congrats Keyu)
 - *2026.01*: &nbsp;🎉🎉 One First Author paper accpeted by IEEE TIP Journal!
-- *2026.01*: &nbsp;🎉🎉 One Co-First Author paper accpeted by Neurocomputing Journal!
+- *2026.01*: &nbsp;🎉🎉 One Co-First Author paper accpeted by Neurocomputing!
 (Congrats Keyu)
 - *2026.01*: &nbsp;🎉🎉 One First Author paper accpeted by ICASSP 2026!
-- *2025.11*: &nbsp;🎉🎉 One First Author paper accpeted by IJTST Journal!
+- *2025.11*: &nbsp;🎉🎉 One First Author paper accpeted by International Journal of Transportation Science and Technology (IJTST)!
 - *2025.02*: &nbsp;🎉🎉 One First Author paper accpeted by CVPR 2025!
-- *2025.02*: &nbsp;🎉🎉 One First Author paper accpeted by CMPB Journal!
+- *2025.02*: &nbsp;🎉🎉 One First Author paper accpeted by Computer Methods and Programs in Biomedicine (CMPB)!
 - *2024.12*: &nbsp;🎉🎉 One First Author paper accpeted by ICASSP 2025!

 # 📝 Publications